Kingfish (band)

 The lineup of the band continued to change, with Kelly and Torbert remaining at the core.
 Then, in 1979 Torbert and Kelly parted ways and Torbert formed a new lineup with Danny "Rio" DeGennaro and Michael O'Neill on guitars and sharing lead vocals.
 Also part of that lineup were Steve Shive (drums) and Ralph Liberto (keyboards, saxophone).
 Dave Torbert died of a heart attack in 1982.

 Starting in 1984, Kingfish would regroup from time to time and go on tour with a gradually evolving lineup of musicians led by Matthew Kelly.
+They played a notable show on the Piute Reservation at Pyramid Lake, Nevada, on September 7, 1986, joined by Weir (with his arm in a sling) and John Cipollina.
 In 1987, Kelly also released a solo album called A Wing and a Prayer.

 In 1999 Kingfish released a new studio album, Sundown on the Forest, recorded over a period of several years with different combinations of musicians, including Bob Weir and a number of other Kingfish veterans.
 Kelly had left RatDog the year before, and was living in Hawaii.
 Kingfish did not perform live again until February 2022.

 Danny DeGennaro was shot to death on December 28, 2011.
 Robbie Hoddinott died of liver failure on March 6, 2017, one day before his 63rd birthday.

 On February 20, 2022, in Mount Holly, New Jersey, Kingfish performed their first live show since 1999, with a lineup of Michael O'Neill (guitar, vocals), Steve Shive (drums), Danny Galvano (keyboards, vocals), and Paul Baroli (bass, vocals).